dataaxiom/ghcr-cleanup-action/README.md

 Includes for deletion all tagged images but excludes (keeps) a number of them.
 The value of this option sets the number of tagged images to keep.
 Tagged images are sorted by date and the most recent tagged images are kept.
+May be combined with other delete options.

 ```yaml
 jobs: